We use our proprietary methodology to produce these rankings. Learn more →

 East Greenwich, Rhode Island

-The New England Institute of Technology strives to provide students with a well-rounded education in both analytical skills and hands-on training.
 For students interested in the field of Digital Media there are a variety of programs to choose from.
 At the Associates and Bachelor levels students can major in:

 • Digital Media Production